multani/gcp-changelog/content/manufacturing-data-engine/index.md

 Follow the [Upgrade guide](https://docs.cloud.google.com/manufacturing-data-engine/docs/deployment/upgrade-guide) in the MDE documentation for detailed instructions.
 Note that instructions are different depending on the MDE version you are upgrading from.

+### Changed

+* **Improvement (441727217)**: Introduced an option to enable parsers after types activation when you upload a new configuration package.
+* **Improvement (333321871)**: Refactored scripts to collect additional information for the MDE team when you open a support ticket to help faster troubleshooting.
+* **Improvement (441660844)**: Added `typesMetadataBuckets` and
+  `typesTransformations` JSON arrays as responses to the Tags API implementation.
+* **Improvement (435358499)**: Enabled Streaming Engine for Dataflow in all MDE deployment sizes for optimized consumption, saving resources.

 ### Security